Zweihander-Main/docker/anki-sync-server/README.md

 ## Dev notes:

-- Github Action creates build with Docker tag based on Git semver tag
+- Github Action creates build with Docker tag based on tag format: `anki-sync-server/v2.1.57`
 - When no tag present, Action creates release with date

 ## Available for Hire